38 Idioms for Jumping to Conclusions

 • Saying all kids are lazy is painting with a broad brush.

-• He said all the class was noisy, but it was just two kids.
+• He said the class was loud, but only two kids were talking.

 28. Rush in headfirst